English Paper Piecing Tips for Beginners

 Do you need some English paper piecing tips?
 Have you tried this technique yet?

-For more than 10 years I stayed away from it, admiring with envy beautiful Grandmother’s Flower Garden quilts, thinking that I will never be able to sew something like this, because : “I sew only by machine, I don’t have enough patience for sewing by hand”.
+For more than 10 years, I stayed away from it, admiring with envy beautiful Grandmother’s Flower Garden quilts, thinking that I would never be able to sew something like this, because: “I sew only by machine, I don’t have enough patience for sewing by hand”.
 I can’t remember the exact circumstances, but one day I made a hexagon flower and turned it into a coaster.
 7 little hexagons- it was enough to fall in love with this wonderful technique.

 I am so happy that I overcame this belief (I am the only one responsible for it, I can’t blame others for it!), because this led to some amazing experiences in my quilting journey and to one of my best quilts ever.